samd-systems/palo-alto-labs/Application-Based-Internet-Access-Enforcement-on-Palo-Alto-NGFW/README.md

 Prior to application enforcement, the internal host generated multiple concurrent outbound sessions across different applications, including SSL and DNS.
 Traffic logs confirm unrestricted Internet access with successful NAT translation.

 ### Behavior With the Control
-After enforcement, outbound access from the same host was limited to YouTube traffic only.
+After enforcement, the only permitted outbound sessions observed from the host were classified as YouTube (youtube-base) by App-ID.
 Firewall traffic logs confirm application identification and policy-based allowance of YouTube sessions.

 ## Key Takeaways
 - Application-aware controls provide precision beyond port-based filtering